Nery Veloso

-Nery Alexis Veloso Espinoza (born March 1, 1987) is a Chilean football goalkeeper who plays for Liga de Ascenso club San Luis de Quillota.
+Nery Alexis Veloso Espinoza (born March 1, 1987) is a Chilean football goalkeeper who plays for Deportes Concepción.

 Club career

 Veloso made his way through the youth ranks of Huachipato until he was finally called up to the adult side in 2006 and finally making his debut as a professional in 2007 against Melipilla.
 In the Clausura 2008 tournament in Chile, Veloso took over as Huachipato's first-choice goalkeeper and led the team to the quarterfinals of the playoffs losing to Colo-Colo.
 The ANFP awarded Veloso Best Goalkeeper Award at the end of the season.
 Veloso has since been linked to moves to either Universidad de Chile or Colo-Colo.
 Finally, it was loaned to Colo-Colo for the 2010 season.

 In January 2011, Huachipato loaned Veloso to Unión San Felipe for one year.

 In 2023, he joined Fernández Vial in the Segunda División Profesional de Chile.

 In January 2025, Veloso signed with San Antonio Unido.
 In July of the same year, he switched to San Luis de Quillota.

+On 5 January 2026, Veloso joined Deportes Concepción in the top division.